 This Privacy Notice explains the type of information we process, why we are processing it and how that processing may affect you.

-notice focuses on individuals who we are speaking to about potentially taking part in one of our productions, as well as those who actually take part in our productions.
+The Privacy Notice focuses on individuals who we are speaking to about potentially taking part in one of our productions, as well as those who actually take part in our productions.
 It also covers information on those who have previously taken part in our productions.

 This Privacy Notice is set out in this document and the Supplementary Information attached to this document.
 In the Supplementary Information, we explain what we mean by “personal data”, “processing”, “sensitive personal data” and other terms used in the notice.